AdobeDocs/commerce-knowledge-base.en/help/how-to/general/display-magento-error-report-number-instead-of-fastly-503-error-on-cloud.md

 ---
-description: 'By default, Fastly hides all Adobe Commerce errors behind the **503 Service Unavailable** error.
-To display the Adobe Commerce error log report number (to be able to find it in logs and see the error details), open the website omitting Fastly using these steps:'
+title: Display Adobe Commerce error report number instead of Fastly 503 error
 labels: 503,Fastly,Magento Commerce Cloud,Pro,debug,error,how to,production,reports,staging,Adobe Commerce,cloud infrastructure
-title: Display Adobe Commerce error report number instead of Fastly 503 error
 ---

-# Display Adobe Commerce error report number instead of Fastly 503 error

 By default, Fastly hides all Adobe Commerce errors behind the **503 Service Unavailable** error.
 To display the Adobe Commerce error log report number (to be able to find it in logs and see the error details), open the website omitting Fastly using these steps: